JMarquee85/intune_reporting/README.md

 CLIENT_SECRET=your_client_secret
 TENANT_ID=your_tenant_id

-Run `go run main.go` to start the server.
+Run `go run .` from the root directory to start the server.